How Much Is My Age Discrimination Case Worth?

 Liquidated Damages

-Race, gender, sexual orientation, pregnancy, disability and religious discrimination cases may result in punitive damages, but intentional age discrimination cases cannot.
+Racegendersexual orientationpregnancydisability and religious discrimination cases may result in punitive damages, but intentional age discrimination cases cannot.
 Instead, you may receive liquidated damages.

 Punitive damages are an additional form of compensation your employer would be required to provide as a punishment if you won your race, religious, gender or another applicable discrimination case.
 Only some states will award punitive damages, and even then, they can be difficult to win.
-These damages are typically only rewarded in cases where you can significantly exceed the standard of proof.
+These damages are typically only awarded in cases where you can significantly exceed the standard of proof.

-Though the Age Discrimination in Employment Act (ADEA) does not award punitive damages, they will award liquidated damages if you can prove that your employer knowingly and intentionally discriminated against you because of your age.
+Though the Age Discrimination in Employment Act (ADEA) does not award punitive damages, it will award liquidated damages if you can prove that your employer knowingly and intentionally discriminated against you because of your age.
 Liquidated damages awarded under the ADEA can amount to what you are awarded in lost back pay.

 Lost Benefits